Pre-opening restaurant leads FAQ's

 New Owner / Operator / Transfer

-A new owner or operator has taken over, or will take over, an establishment and the concept name may remain the same.
+A new owner or operator has taken over (or will be taking over) an establishment and the concept name remains the same.
 Important note: sometimes a filing reflects an intra-family change, an administrative update, or another non-operational change, so the decision makers may or may not be truly new.

 Operation Upgrade

-This typically refers to the addition of alcohol privileges or related licensing activity.
+This typically refers to the addition of alcohol service or related licensing activity.
 It is an operational signal, not necessarily a new location.

 Back to top